 Mechanical - The Mechanical team works in the machine shop building the robot or working on things that needs done, like a chair needs fixed or a projector needs mounted.
 During the build season the mechanical team works on the robot for 6 weeks, building it from the ground up all starting from a Computer Animated Design (CAD) which has all the specs needed to build it.
 In the off season the mechanical team works on off season projects like learning new machines, cleaning up the machine shop, or fixing the things around the robotics home base that need fixed.

-Programming - On the Programming team we make stuff happen!
+Programming/Electrical/Bling (robot visual displays) - On these teams we make stuff happen!
 What stuff you might ask?
 We write "code" in a programming environment called Labview (and sometimes in C/C++ or Java) that allows the robot to move under our students command.
 And even more, at the beginning of each competition we have 20 seconds of "Autonomous Mode" where the robot operates completely on its own!!!
 For this, the students have to learn to write steps in the code, and monitor sensors, and control motors, which will move the robot around in a special way toward winning more points!
 We love when we win more points!
+We also work with Linux, Raspberry Pi's, Arduino's, WIFI, LAN's, and more.

 - PR mentor